Homeless Case Management Services Grant (HCMS)

 Client Eligibility

-1. Homeless adults (age 18 or older) accompanied by minor children (under age 18 for whom the homeless adults are legally responsible, or under 19 but a full-time student in high school, working on an equivalency degree, or enrolled in basic vocational or technical education)
+1. Homeless individuals accompanied by minor children (under age 18 for whom the homeless individuals are legally responsible, or under 19 but a full-time student in high school, working on an equivalency degree, or enrolled in basic vocational or technical education).

-3. Homeless adults, unaccompanied by children, who are non-custodial parents of children under the age of 18
+3. Homeless individuals, unaccompanied by children, who are non-custodial parents of children under the age of 18.

-4. Homeless adults, unaccompanied by children, who are over age 18 but younger than age 25 and accompanied by another person related by blood or marriage
+4. Homeless individuals who are younger than age 25 and accompanied by another person related by blood or marriage.

-Please note, families headed by a person under 18 cannot be served.
+Please note, families headed by a person under 18 can be served.
 Priority is given to servicing the first two types of families, however all families as defined above can be served.

 Intensive Case Management Services Focus Areas